© Airborne77 | Dreamstime

 - More serious complications of hypokalemia can include abnormal heart rhythms (arrhythmia).

-Causes of Potassium Deficiency
+Causes of Hypokalemia and Potassium Deficiency

 There are multiple potential causes of low potassium.
-The most common involves potassium loss through urine due to medications typically prescribed for high blood pressure or heart disease.
+The most common causes of hypokalemia involves potassium loss through urine due to medications typically prescribed for high blood pressure or heart disease.
 Such medications as water pills, diuretics, or, to a lesser extent, some antibiotics can increase urination.
 Vomiting, diarrhea, and excessive sweating can also lead to a potassium deficiency.
 This is why doctors, during a patient’s bout with the flu, will often prescribe electrolyte supplementation.

 It’s important to get enough potassium in your diet; however, there isn’t scientific evidence to support the notion that low dietary intake of potassium directly results in hypokalemia.